.

 Physical interaction nutrition game

-• at: Fazer Visitor Center, Vantaa, Finland
+- at: Fazer Visitor Center, Vantaa, Finland

-• by: Tuomo Tammenpää & Daniel Blackburn
+- by: Tuomo Tammenpää & Daniel Blackburn

-• for: Ateljé Sotamaa / Fazer
+- for: Ateljé Sotamaa / Fazer

-• in: 2016 -> (ongoing)
+- in: 2016 -> (ongoing)

-Foodbuddy is high-usage tangible-interaction game, which benefits from low-maintenance and high-durability from the technological solution and low learning-curve user experience, “just try it and you’ll get it”.
+Foodbuddy is a high-usage tangible-interaction game, which benefits from low-maintenance and high durability from the technological solution and low learning-curve user experience, “just try it and you’ll get it”.
 Physical blocks with passive RFID tags are ideal for this task.
 Wooden blocks are a natural tangible interface for touch, familiar for all ages, and passive RFID tags embedded in them, makes them very long-lasting and inexpensive, even in volumes.

 The content expertise was provided by Fazer nutrition expert Leila Fogelhom, Foodbuddy furniture and playing blocks were designed with Ateljé Sotamaa.